-This was the second site visit inspection of the establishment, with the previous inspection taking place in 2012.
-The inspection team discussed procedures with relevant staff, reviewed the governance and quality system documentation, conducted a visual inspection of the premises, and conducted traceability audits.
-Audits were conducted on four cases where tissue was being stored in the establishment's freezers.
-Location of the material was cross-referenced with information from their electronic database and paper records.
-No discrepancies were found.
+This was the fourth site visit inspection of the establishment; with the previous visit taking place in 2014.
+The inspection team carried out a visual inspection of the premises.
+Interviews with key members of staff, a review of governance and quality system documentation and traceability audits were also undertaken.

+Audits were conducted on three bodies being stored in the establishment's freezers and one body in refrigerated storage.
+Body location and identification details on identification tags were cross-referenced against the information recorded in paper records.
+Processes for tissue retained at PM examination were also reviewed.
+No discrepancies were identified.

+Inspection findings

-The HTA found the Licence Holder, the Designated Individual and the premises to be suitable in accordance with the requirements of the legislation.
+The HTA found the Licence Holder and the Designated Individual to be suitable in accordance with the requirements of the legislation.